jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 ---

 <header>
 Most people know that Scala has a pretty advanced type system.
-In this post, I going to show how we can implement the [quicksort](http://www.wikiwand.com/en/Quicksort) algorithm using only Scala's type system.
+In this post, I'm going to show how we can implement the [quicksort](http://www.wikiwand.com/en/Quicksort) algorithm using only Scala's type system.
 The full code of this little demo can be found [here](https://gist.github.com/jto/2dc882c455b79378289f).
 </header>

 ## Natural Numbers